AMWA-TV/bcp-008-01/README.md

 ### Where to start?

+To quickly start your journey an implementation guide is available for [NMOS Control](https://specs.amwa.tv/info-006/).
+An open source media node framework is available in the form of [nmos-cpp](https://github.com/sony/nmos-cpp).
+An example mock application is available in the form of the [NMOS Device Control Mock Application](https://github.com/AMWA-TV/nmos-device-control-mock).
+A testing tool is available in the form of the [NMOS API Testing Tool](https://github.com/AMWA-TV/nmos-testing).

-This specification relies on previous familiarity with the following existing specifications:
+This specification relies on familiarity with the following existing specifications:

 - [MS-05-02: NMOS Control Framework](https://specs.amwa.tv/ms-05-02/)
 - [IS-12: NMOS Control Protocol](https://specs.amwa.tv/is-12/)
 - [IS-04: NMOS Discovery and Registration](https://specs.amwa.tv/is-04/)
 - [IS-05: NMOS Device Connection Management](https://specs.amwa.tv/is-05/)

-An implementation guide is available for [NMOS Control](https://specs.amwa.tv/info-006/).
-An example application is available in the form of the [NMOS Device Control Mock Application](https://github.com/AMWA-TV/nmos-device-control-mock).
-A testing tool is available in the form of the [NMOS API Testing Tool](https://github.com/AMWA-TV/nmos-testing).

 <!-- INTRO-END -->